leandropap/leandropap/README.md

 <h2>About</h2>
 👋 Hi there!
 My name is Leandro, and I'm a Full Stack Web Developer.
 I've loved technology ever since I was a child, though it took me a while to start my own way into this fascinating world.
 The more I discover, the more it amazes me!.
-I consider myself a person of innate curiosity, a versatile, team worker and a logical thinkerAlways open to new ideas, looking forward to new challenges, learning and improving skills, and solving whatever problems get in the way.
+I consider myself a person of innate curiosity, a versatile, team worker and a logical thinker.
+Open to new ideas, looking forward to new challenges and solving whatever problems get in the way.
 <br></br>
 👀 I’m interested in improving and broadening my tech stack, say frameworks, libraries, methods, all of it!
 Altough I'm more familiarized with front-end, I'm equally as confident working on back-end.
 I'm always googling and looking for new stuff!
 <br></br>